Thylacodes squamigerus

 Thylacodes squamigerus, common name the scaled wormsnail, is a species of sea snail, a marine gastropod mollusk in the family Vermetidae, the worm snails.
 This species was previously known as Serpulorbis squamigerus.

-This worm snail lives in the Eastern Pacific Ocean.

-This species is often cemented into colonies.
+This worm snail lives along the Pacific coast of North America, south of Monterey.
+This species is often cemented into colonies and is a uniquely sedentary snail.
 It has no operculum.